psychemedia/finn-resources/src/how-oisin-named.md

 *In [The High Deeds Of Finn](https://archive.org/details/in.ernet.dli.2015.178478/page/n161/mode/2up), T.W.
 Rolleston, 1910, pp.149-154.*

-ONE day as Finn and his companions and dogs were returning from the chase to their Ddn on the Hill of Allen, a beautiful fawn started up on their path and the chase swept after her, she taking the way which led to their home.
+ONE day as Finn and his companions and dogs were returning from the chase to their Dun on the Hill of Allen, a beautiful fawn started up on their path and the chase swept after her, she taking the way which led to their home.
 Soon, all the pursuers were left far behind save only Finn himself and his two hounds Bran and Sceolaun.
 Now these hounds were of strange breed, for Tyren, sister to Murna, the mother of Finn, had been changed into a hound by the enchantment of a woman of the Fairy Folk, who loved Tyren’s husband Ullan ; and the two hounds of Finn were the children of Tyren, born to her in that shape.
 Of all hounds in Ireland they were the best, and Finn loved them much, so that it was said he wept but twice in his life, and once was for the death of Bran.

 At last, as the chase went on down a valley side, Finn saw the fawn stop and lie down, while the two hounds began to play round her and to lick her face and limbs.
-So he gave commandment that none should hurt her, and she followed them to the Diin of Allen, playing with the hounds as she went.
+So he gave commandment that none should hurt her, and she followed them to the Dun of Allen, playing with the hounds as she went.

 The same night Finn awoke and saw standing by his bed the fairest woman his eyes had ever beheld.

 " I am Saba, O Finn," she said, "and I was the fawn ye chased to-day.
 Because I would not give my love to the Druid of the Fairy Folk, who is named the Dark, he put that shape upon me by his sorceries, and I have borne it these three years.
-But a slave of his, pitying me, once revealed to me that if I could win to thy great Ddn of Allen, O Finn, I should be safe from all enchantments and my natural shape would come to me again.
+But a slave of his, pitying me, once revealed to me that if I could win to thy great Dun of Allen, O Finn, I should be safe from all enchantments and my natural shape would come to me again.
 But I feared to be torn in pieces by thy dogs, or wounded by thy hunters, till at last I let myself be overtaken by thee alone and by Bran and Sceolaun, who have the nature of man and would do me no hurt." " Have no fear, maiden," said Finn, " we the Fianna, are free and our guest-friends are free ; there is none who shall put compulsion on you here."

 So Saba dwelt with Finn, and he made her his wife ; and so deep was his love for her that neither the battle nor the chase had any delight for him, and for months he never left her side.
 She also loved him as deeply, and their joy in each other was like that of the Immortals in the Land of Youth.
 But at last word came to Finn that the warships of the Northmen were in the bay of Dublin, and he summoned his heroes to the fight, " for," said he to Saba, " the men of Erinn give us tribute and hospitality to defend them from the foreigner, and it were shame to take it from them and not to give that to which we, on our side, are pledged."
 And he called to mind that great saying of Goll mac Morna when they were once sore bested by a mighty host — "a man," said Goll, "lives after his life but not after his honour."